Ashton, Gardner and Dyke: Afterwards

 After the band's demise, Tony Ashton went on to play for Medicine Head, and was briefly in Family before teaming up again with Deep Purple's Jon Lord in Ashton & Lord.
 Later still he appeared with Lord and Purple's drummer Ian Paice as Paice Ashton Lord.
 Dyke and then Gardner joined Badger.

-Ashton died of cancer on 28 May 2001.
+Ashton died of cancer on 28 May 2001 in London, aged 55.
 Gardner also died of cancer on 24 October 2001, in Los Angeles, California, aged 53.